Workiva/over_react/doc/over_react_redux_documentation.md

 ## Using Redux DevTools
 Redux DevTools can be set up easily by adding only a few lines of code.
+> These instructions and additional information can be found [here](https://github.com/MichaelMarner/dart-redux-remote-devtools#middleware-configuration)

 1. Add `redux_remote_devtools` and `redux_dev_tools` as dependencies in your `pubspec.yaml`.
     ```